Ucnt/bro-json-to-tsv/README.md

 The optimal way to use this script is to:

-1. Import your logs on the same box that RITA is installed on
+1. Get your logs onto the same box that RITA is installed on
-2. Conver those logs with these scripts
+2. Convert those logs with these scripts
-3. Use a rolling import of the converted logs into RITA.
+3. Use a rolling import of the converted logs into RITA

+As an example, below is the methodology I use:

+1. On each Security Onion worker, use google-fluentd to send conn, dns, http, and ssl logs to Stackdriver.
+(Alternately, you could add a new syslog destination for those logs via /etc/syslog-ng/syslog.conf)
+2. Export those logs from Stackdriver to GCS (occurs hourly)
+3. An hourly cronjob, on the RITA box, downloads the new logs from GCS, converts them using these scripts, and imports the logs into RITA.

 ## Requirements